If you are planning on applying to Marist College, the deadline for Fall 2023 admissions is February 15 and the fee for the application is $50.

 |Transcript of High School Record||√|

-Marist College does look at standardized tests scores during the admissions process.
+Marist College looks at standardized tests scores during the admissions process.

-Marist College is test optional.
+Marist College is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other Marist College applicants, you should strive to earn between 1140 and 1290 (or higher!) on the SAT.
-At Marist College 25% of admitted students scored higher than 1290 and 25% of scored lower than 1140, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other Marist College applicants, you should aim to score between 1220 and 1340 (or higher!) on the SAT.
+At Marist College 25% of admitted students scored higher than 1340 and 25% of scored lower than 1220, but the majority of students scored somewhere in between these two numbers.

 An ACT score of 30 means you fall in the 75th percentile for Marist College's admitted students.
 One out of every four students scored above a 30, and three out of four students scored lower than 30 on the ACT.